 We use JavaScript to create and manage dynamic web pages.
 It works side by side with HTML & CSS.

-The HTML provides the content & structure to the web pages.
-You can create content using headings, paragraphs, tables & images etc.
+The HTML provides the content & structure of the web pages.
+You can create content using headings, paragraphs, tables & images, etc.

 Creating a JavaScript Program